almogsc/RTL_Modules/Frequency Divider/README.md

 # Frequency Divider Module

-This module divides a given clock frequency by two.
+These modules divide a given clock frequency by two or N.
-This module has an asynchronous reset.
+These modules have an asynchronous reset.

 ## Functionality
-The module's output changes signal with a period two times larger than it's input clock, i.e. a frequency divided by two.
+The modules' output changes the input clock signal period to two or N times larger, i.e. the output is a signal with a frequency divided by two or N.
 The reset is essential for initial loading to the output.

 ## Interface